stensonb/r14-team-311/README.md

 Another benefit is that it **encourages good practices** like push small commits, reviewing pull requests and closing issues.

 **NOTE**
-The application will be open-source and easy to deploy on heroku, you can find a live demo here: [http://sleepy-shore-3191.herokuapp.com/]()
+The application will be open-source and easy to deploy on heroku, you can find a live demo here: [http://sleepy-shore-3191.herokuapp.com/](http://sleepy-shore-3191.herokuapp.com/)

+## Rails Rumble

+If you like this project, please [vote for us](http://railsrumble.com/entries/311-gamegit).

 ## Deploying it on heroku